 Yuduki Teramitsu in B-PROJECT Muteki*Dangerous (2017 -)

 For those playing IDOLiSH7, unveiling the game’s rival unit came off as a surprise.
-ZOOL made their debut in 2017 in what is considered by many, the best chapter in the game’s story.
+ZOOL made its debut in 2017 in what is considered the best chapter in the game’s story.

 He voiced characters as well in games such as Future Card Buddyfight: Explosive Fight of Friendship (2015), Yume Oukoku to Nemureru 100-nin no Ouji-sama (2015), Cute High Earth Defense Club Love!
 Game!
 (2015), Stand My Heroes (2016), Granblue Fantasy (2016), Icchibanketsu -ONLINE- (2016), Sengoku Night Blood (2017), Captain Tsubasa ~Tatakae Dream Team~ (2017), Tsumugu Logic (2018), BUSTAFELLOW (2019), between many others.

 Nishiyama is a natural when it comes to narrating variety shows.

 In his repertoire is narration for variety shows such as Animemashite (2016), Saito Soma no Wagokoro wo Kimi ni (2017 -), Shouta-sama to Shitsuji Nishiyama no Otawamure (2018), just to name a few.